mnazaal/GLM/README.md

-# GLM
-Generalized Linear Models Coursework
+Coursework on Generalized Linear models for the module SF2930 Regression Analysis @ KTH Royal Institute of Technology

+Implemented in R.

-This notebook runs online on a webserver where all the package dependencies are handled via the install.R file.
+Online notebook demo available on binder [https://mybinder.org/v2/gh/mnazaal/GLM/master](here) where all the package dependencies are handled via the install.R file.

-To see the notebook and play around it with yourself, check it out at [https://mybinder.org/v2/gh/mnazaal/GLM/master]